papagiannakis/glGA-edu/README.md

 # OSX
 ============================================================
-Tested with OSX Sierra, El Capitan, Yosemite and Xcode 8, 7 and 6.
+Tested with OSX High Sierra, Sierra, El Capitan, Yosemite and Xcode 9, 8, 7 and 6.

 Step 1
 ----------------